rudydelorenzo/ELMo/README.md

 The way that you communicate with an ELM device (and the way it communicates back) is by sending messages back and forth.

 There are two kinds of messages:
-* "AT" messages, and
+* "AT" messages
-*  Mode + PID messages
+*  Mode + PID messages.

 ### AT Messages
 __Most users will never have to issue an AT command.__

 These messages are prepended by the letters "AT" (go figure) and are used to speak to the ELM controller chip.
 These messages are read by the ELM and NOT forwarded to the car.

+"_Forget this!
+I want to talk to the car!_"

+If this is you, I recommend sticking around for this quick word on AT commands.
+However, you can skip to the "__Mode + PID Messages__" section below for details on how to talk to the car.
+Now, back to AT Commands.
+Let's start with an example.

-For example, the message `AT Z` will tell the ELM327 device to reset itself.
+The message `AT Z` will tell the ELM327 device to reset itself.
+* `AT` means that this is a command intended for the ELM device itself, not for the car.
+* `Z` tells the ELM device to reset.

-"_But wait!_", you say. "_How am I supposed to know that `AT Z` means "reset"?_"
+"_But wait!_", you say. "_How am I supposed to know that `Z` means "reset"?_"

-Great question! __Everything you need to know about ELM327 commands is in the [ELM327 datasheet](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf)!__ AT Commands and their descriptions begin on page 10.
+Great question! __Everything you need to know about ELM327 commands is in the [ELM327 datasheet](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf)!__ AT Commands and their descriptions begin on [page 10](https://www.elmelectronics.com/wp-content/uploads/2020/05/ELM327DSL.pdf#page=10).

 This document might seem overwhelming at first, but it contains lots of great information that'll let you unlock all the capabilities of your ELM327 reader.
 I recommend reading it, it's a thrilling tale.
 However, you do NOT have to read the document from cover to cover in order to use ELMo.